cfogelklou/scenix/README.md

 Scenix Semiconductor was founded in 1996 and subsequently renamed Ubicom before being bought by Qualcomm (so, it survived the .com crash.)

-The founder and former CEO of Scenix Semiconductor was tragically murdered on a trip to China not long after a new CEO was named to grow the company from startup stage enterprise.
+The founder and former CEO of Scenix Semiconductor was tragically murdered on a trip to China not long after a new CEO was named to grow the company from startup stage to enterprise.

 ## Archived Virtual Peripherals and Datasheets